This slightly shrunken whosawhatsis Parametric Gyro Cube didn’t end well at all:

 The root cause: my heavily modified Thing-O-Matic has too much moving mass and not enough rigidity, of course.
 Time to back off the speed for better results…

-One thought on “Failed Gyro Cube”
+One response to “Failed Gyro Cube”